Are you searching for the best chicken treats for your backyard flocks? Discover what chickens can and cannot eat on this list.

 Blackcurrants

 No, it is not nutritious food for chickens.
 Lots of people give them treats, and they don’t, but a few chicken farmers do not recommend it for chickens.
-So, it’s better not to feed this fruit.
+It’s best to avoid feeding this fruit.

 Elderberries